6Morpheus6/pinokio-wiki/README.md

 ### Facefusion doesn't launch after update

 Contrary to other Applications on Pinokio, Facefusion releases new versions rather than updates.
 These new version often need new requirements.
 These requirements are missing after updating Facefusion.
 That's why it is needed to run the installation again after updating it.
-But since the app and most of the requirements are still installed this will be done in no time.
+But since the App and most of the requirements are still installed this will be done in no time.
 Once the installation is finished, Facefusion should launch again.

 ### Facefusion launches - no video output